AI's Present and Future In Focus at Sputnik Roundtable

 Director of the News and Information Bureau of the Philippine Information Agency Luis Morente added:

-Digital marketing specialist Gabriel Basquez spoke about the use of AI technologies in social media to promote content.
-The expert stressed that, when creating video, AI now is used to edit, translate, and apply sound effects, while the training of AI based on past experience in creating viral content significantly increases productivity in this area.
+Digital marketing specialist Gabriel Basquez spoke about the use of AI technologies in social media content promotion.
+He emphasized that AI is now utilized for video editing, translation, and the application of sound effects.
+Furthermore, training AI based on past experiences with viral content significantly enhances productivity in this field.